-- The vehicle is illegally parked (e.g., in a driveway, fire lane, handicapped parking space or on a sidewalk, or in a space reserved for a special purpose).
+- The vehicle is illegally parked (e.g., in a driveway, fire lane, handicapped parking space, on a sidewalk, or in a space reserved for a special purpose).

 - The vehicle continues to be parked illegally after immobilization.

 Immobilized, impounded, or removed vehicles shall be released to the owner or authorized representative after arrangements have been made with the UMKC Police, Parking and Transportation and/or authorized towing/impoundment company, as applicable.

 A fee of $50 will be charged by UMKC for a towed vehicle in addition to the towing company fees.
 The University Police, Parking and Transportation and the University assume no liability when vehicles are towed.

 - Notice of a violation of traffic regulations shall be given in the following manner:

 - The original notice shall be affixed to the vehicle, or delivered to the person charged with the violation or sent by first-class mail to the address shown on the records of the University of Missouri-Kansas City.
 The disappearance of a parking violation notice from a vehicle does not relieve the violator from responsibility.

 - The form of the notice shall be in duplicate and/or an electronic copy of the notice shall be filed in the Parking and Transportation office by the party serving the notice.